rightjs/rightjs-docs/docs/en/tutorials/ajax-forms.md

     $('my-form').submit(); // -> goes via http

-You also can use the `remote` option when you create your form programmatically, in this case your it will be marked as remote by default
+You also can use the `remote` option when you create your form programmatically, in this case it will be marked as remote by default

     var form = new Form({remote: true, action: '/url'});